eficode-academy/rf-advanced-web-katas/exercises/02-bad-flask-app-intro.md

 <details>
   <summary>Browser</summary>

-By default Browser library opens browsers in a headless state.
+By default, Browser library opens browsers in a headless state.
 We need to specifically open it in a headful state if we want to see what is happening during the test.
 It's not necessary for the final test, but it makes debugging a lot easier to see what the tests are doing. `New Page` calls `New Browser` with default parameters if called without `New Browser`.
 This means we need to separately call